canonical/brand-store-documentation/configuration-values.rst

 There are several Snap Store instances that will be relevant to you.
 To understand these instances, and the relationship between them, please read:

-- `Snap Store vs Brand Store <https://ubuntu.com/core/services/guide/snap-store-vs-iot-app-store>`_
+- `Snap Store vs Dedicated Snap Store <https://ubuntu.com/core/services/guide/snap-store-vs-iot-app-store>`_
 - `Base Stores and Device View Stores <https://ubuntu.com/core/services/guide/base-stores-and-device-view-stores>`_

 Your Base Snap Store is:  ``{{CUSTOMER_STORE_NAME}}`` (``{{CUSTOMER_STORE_ID}}``)